9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 facility that lets us do both of these things.

 A pattern lets us look inside a value and bind variables to the data it contains.
-Here\'s an example of pattern matching in action on a `Bool`
+Here's an example of pattern matching in action on a `Bool`
-value: we\'re going to reproduce the `not` function.
+value: we're going to reproduce the `not` function.

 :::: captioned-content
 ::: caption